hcts-hra/heidenc/content/bibliography.md

 ---

 *Haidao tushuo* 海道圖説 (orig. by John William King, according to handwritten note on this book in University of Michigan Library) orally translated by John Fryer (1839-1928), noted down by Wang Dejun 王德均, Shanghai : Jiangnan zhizaoju 江南製造局, 1874.
 9 vols., No illustrations.
 Probably translation of *The China Pilot, comprising the coasts of China, Korea, and Manchuria; the sea of Japan, the gulfs of Tartary and Amur, and the sea of Okhotsk.
 Compiled from various sources by staff commander John W. King*.
-(4. ed. **Published:**London, Printed for the Hydrographic Office, Admiralty, 1864. )
+(4. ed. **Published**: London, Printed for the Hydrographic Office, Admiralty, 1864. )

-Availability: UC Berkeley.
+Availability: Open Access at [Hong Kong Public Libararies](https://mmis.hkpl.gov.hk/_ss?fz=海道圖說&d=1875).
+UC Berkeley.
 Harvard Yenching has copy in 10 vols, vol. 10 is dealing with the Changjiang.
 No Copy in Heidelberg. xxxx

 ---

 Hyakka zensho 百科全書 Translation of Chambers, William (1800-1883), Chambers, Robert (1802-1871) eds., Chambers' Information for the People: Being a series of treatises on those branches of human knowledge in which the greater part of the community are most interested, and designed to serve the chief uses of an encyclopedia at a price beyond example moderate, edited by William and Robert Chambers.
-London: Orr and Smith, 4^th^ edition, 1857.
+London: Orr and Smith, 4th edition, 1857.
 For the later parts of the translation, the fifth edition was used, which came out in 1874-75.
 For the editions used, see Fukukama, Tatsuo, Meiji shoki hyakka zensho no kenkyū, Tokyo: Kazama Shobō, 1968, pp. 53-58, 59-60.
 Originally this was published in numbered installments by the same name.
 The items were eventually bound together or reprinted as a set.
 Many individual items are available second hand.

 Accessibility: There is some fulltext digital access to Chambers' Information for the people.
 Volumes 1and 2 of the 1848 and of the 1884 edition are in the Heidelberg Database.
 The 1835 edition, the two volume 1842 edition, have been digitized in the Gale Virtual Reference Library and are accessible for those with access to this database.